If you are thinking about creating a fungible token (ERC20, ERC777), you may want to consider the following points:

 - Could the solution be cloned and have the token removed, yet still operate (without the token)?

-If you plan for your token to potentially have value, your solution should have appropriate testing and auditing:
+If you plan for your token to potentially have value, you should seek appropriate advice on regulatory compliance and your solution should have appropriate testing and auditing:

-I would look at developing, testing and deploying your smart contracts using tools such as OpenZeppelin, Truffle, Buidler.
+I would look at developing, testing and deploying your smart contracts using tools such as Truffle, Buidler or OpenZeppelin.

 Prior to an audit, I recommend going through the OpenZeppelin checklist before an audit.